StuartIanNaylor/Opi5PWM-fan/README.md

 ./fan-speed after making the above change to /boot/firmware/ubuntuEnv.txt You should have PWM output on pin8 which is close to a 5v& gnd, often where fans are powered.
+Fan speed should be run as root for service.

 Will create a service and install...